The Hastings Center: Influence

+In April 2024, new ruling by the U.S. Department of Health and Human Services that requires teaching hospitals to get written consent from patients before undergoing intimate medical exams was informed by findings published in the Hastings Center Report.

-Hastings Center research scholars are frequently called upon for policy advice by committees and agencies at both the federal and state levels.
-Recent examples include The National Academies of Sciences, Engineering, and Medicine's Gene Drives on the Horizon report, which was produced by a committee that included Hastings Center research scholar Gregory Kaebnick, and the National Academies Physician-Assisted Death workshop, whose planning committee included Hastings research scholar Nancy Berlinger.
+Hastings Center for Bioethics research scholars are frequently called upon for policy advice by committees and agencies at both the federal and state levels.
+Recent examples include Hastings Center for Bioethics President Vardit Ravitsky, who is serving on the National Academy of Medicine’s Leadership Consortium, the Health Care Artificial Intelligence Code of Conduct (AICC), The National Academies of Sciences, Engineering, and Medicine's Gene Drives on the Horizon report, which was produced by a committee that included Hastings Center for Bioethics senior research scholar Gregory Kaebnick, and the National Academies Physician-Assisted Death workshop, whose planning committee included Hastings Center for Bioethics senior research scholar Nancy Berlinger.

+Early in the COVID-19 pandemic, The Hastings Center for Bioethics convened a national team of health care experts to produce three timely guidance documents for health care institutions to use when making difficult decisions about scarce resource allocation during the pandemic.
+The guidelines were used as references for health care organizations, lawyers, and journalists.

+The Hastings Center for Bioethics has taken a lead in addressing racial injustice in the field of bioethics with two key educational initiatives, the Sadler Scholars, and the Summer Bioethics Program for Underrepresented Undergraduates.
+The Sadler Scholars are a select group of doctoral students with research interests in bioethics who are from racial or ethnic groups underrepresented in disciplines relevant to bioethics.
+The Summer Bioethics Program for Underrepresented Undergraduates is a paid, five-day online program for undergraduate students from groups that are underrepresented in bioethics.

 Notable fellows, past and present

-Hastings Center fellows are elected for their contributions to informing scholarship or public understanding of the complex ethical issues in health, health care, and life sciences research.
+Hastings Center for Bioethics fellows are elected for their contributions to informing scholarship or public understanding of the complex ethical issues in health, health care, and life sciences research.